 Sure, bell bottoms were a staple at Woodstock, but they could just as easily appeal to those who like a heavier sound.
 As Kourtney Kardashian demonstrates, a little distressing immediately transforms them into an edgy pair that will look best with an old-school band tee and Dr Martens boots.
 If you’d like to take your look in a pop-punk direction instead, be sure to add a studded belt.

 Ah, clogs.
 Those clunky shoes from the aughts are now trending, and their return couldn’t have come at a better time.
 Thanks to their chunky heels and wooden soles that nicely complement denim blues, the slip-on shoes are actually the ideal footwear for flares.
 That’s especially true of jeans with sweeping hems, like those seen on Zendaya.
 Choose a faded pair if you’re going for a similar vintage vibe.

 Layer with grounding browns

-On cooler days, you can count on the classic combination of camel coat and blue bell bottoms to keep you warm.
+On cooler days, you can count on the classic combination of a camel coat and a blue bell bottoms to keep you warm.
 If a coat is too heavy, there are other options: we’ve often seen Kaia Gerber in a brown check blazer, while Celine has dressed its models in corduroy jackets.
 For a modern update, be sure to add accents of white to your outfit, whether through your shoes (sneakers would look great!) or your bag of choice.